dotlang/language/README.md

 ###Exposoing

 - You can use `=>` notation when defining a variable to denote it will handle a set of method call/fields.
 This set is specified by one or more classes: `MyClass v1 => MetaClass1, MetaClass2;`
-In above example, all calls to public methods of `MetaClass1` and `MetaClass2` will be redirected to `v1`.
-You can use variable type as exposed type so this will expose all public methods and fields of the variable:
+In above example, all public methods/fields of `MetaClass1` and `MetaClass2` will be added to current cass which will be delegated to method with same signature in `v1`.
+- You can use variable type as exposed type so this will expose all public methods and fields of the variable:
-`MyClass c1 => MyClass;`
+`MyClass c1 => MyClass;` or `MyClass c1 =>;` for shortcut.
+- If a method is empty in `MyClass`, the container class can provide an implementation for it.
+This will cause calls to the empty method be redirected to the new implementation, even inside `MyClass`.

 ###Operators